 - How can you tell if a dog is becoming stressed during training?
 An ability to read and correctly interpret a dog's body language is vital.
 It tells us how the dog is feeling and tells us what they will do next.
 If a trainer can't read a dog's body language, they should not be training dogs.
 Dogs tell us they are uneasy by licking their lips, yawning, sniffing the ground, turning their head away, panting, scratching, shaking off, ears back (and much more).
 I've seen "before and after" videos on social media where the dog is very obviously stressed by the experience, but the trainer is oblivious to this and is claiming to have fixed the dog in one session.
 They often say the dog is calm when in fact the dog has has shut down.
 Remember if it sounds too good to be true .. it probably is!

 - Do you guarantee results?
 If they answer "yes" please walk away.
 A guarantee of satisfaction is fine, but not results.
 A trainer cannot guarantee the future behaviour of another living creature, we can't do that with humans let alone another species.
 Guarantees and quick fixes usually mean one thing - the trainer will suppress the dog's behaviour using aversive training methods; the dog is stopped from communicating with us, which gives the illusion the problem is fixed.
-Luckily the unskilled trainers who use these training techniques do leave a very obvious trail of clues behind them, that gives away what they do and how they do it, so they are easily identified!
+Luckily the unskilled trainers appear to be the most generous in sharing what they do and how they do it, so they are easily identified!